Faculty Ombuds Officer

 Does the Faculty Ombuds Officer handle student or staff issues?

-No, students issues are addressed by the student ombudsman, staff issues are addressed by Human Resources.
+No, student issues are addressed through the online complaint process, staff issues are addressed by Human Resources.

 What functions does the Faculty Ombuds Officer perform?